Zhu Jun (Han dynasty): Life

 After Dong Zhuo left for Chang'an with Emperor Xian, the emperor's subjects and Luoyang's residents, Zhu Jun remained in Luoyang and maintained contact with the anti-Dong Zhuo coalition.
 However, he feared that Dong Zhuo would turn back and attack him, so he abandoned his post and fled south to Jing Province.
 Dong Zhuo then appointed Yang Yi (楊懿) as the Intendant of Henan to guard Luoyang.
 When Zhu Jun heard about it, he led troops from Jing Province to attack Luoyang and drive away Yang Yi.
 At the time, much of Luoyang had been burnt down when Dong Zhuo gave orders to relocate the imperial capital to Chang'an, so Zhu Jun moved to a garrison at Zhongmu County (中牟縣).

 Zhu Jun contacted various regional officials and warlords and asked them to join him in attacking Dong Zhuo.
 Tao Qian, the Governor of Xu Province, sent troops to help Zhu Jun, and even recommended Zhu Jun to be acting General of Chariots and Cavalry (車騎將軍) to lead the operations.
 However, Zhu Jun was defeated by Dong Zhuo's subordinates Li Jue and Guo Si in battle, so he could not advance further west and remained in Zhongmu County.

 In May 192, Dong Zhuo was assassinated in Chang'an by his subordinate Lü Bu, after which the Han central government came under Wang Yun's control.
 However, within months, Dong Zhuo's former followers (led by Li Jue and Guo Si) attacked Chang'an and seized control of the central government.
 At the time, Zhu Jun was still stationed in Zhongmu County.
-Tao Qian contacted other regional officials and warlords and proposed naming Zhu Jun as Grand Preceptor (太師) to lead them to attack Chang'an and free Emperor Xian from Li Jue and Guo Si's control.
-At the same time, Li Jue and Guo Si also tried to win Zhu Jun over to their side: they sent him an imperial edict in Emperor Xian's name, ordering him to head to Chang'an and serve as Minister Coachman (太僕) in the central government.
+Tao Qian contacted other regional officials and warlords (including Kong Rong, Ying Shao and Zheng Xuan) and proposed naming Zhu Jun as Grand Preceptor (太師) to lead them to attack Chang'an and free Emperor Xian from Li Jue and Guo Si's control.
+At the same time, Li Jue and Guo Si also tried to win Zhu Jun over to their side.
+With advice from Zhou Zhong (周忠, an uncle of Zhou Yu) and Jia Xu, they sent him an imperial edict in Emperor Xian's name, ordering him to head to Chang'an and serve as Minister Coachman (太僕) in the central government.
 Although Zhu Jun knew that it was a ploy by Li Jue and Guo Si, he still obeyed the edict because it was sent in the emperor's name.
+Zhu also thought that Li, Guo and Fan Chou were short-sighted and prone to in-fighting; he would be able to help the emperor if he went to the central government.